NiyaliTravel/Niyali-Travel-Core/DEPLOYMENT.md

 # Deployment Guide

-This guide provides instructions for deploying the Niyali Travel Site to a Hostinger VPS with Ubuntu.
+This guide provides instructions for deploying the Niyali Travel Site to a Hostinger VPS with Ubuntu, using Docker for containerization and Nginx as a reverse proxy.

 ## Prerequisites

-*   A Hostinger VPS with Ubuntu installed.
+*   A Hostinger VPS with Ubuntu 22.04 or later installed.
-*   Node.js and npm installed on the VPS.
+*   Docker and Docker Compose installed on the VPS.
 *   Git installed on the VPS.
 *   A Supabase project for the database.
+*   A domain name pointed to your VPS's IP address.

 ## 1. Set up the Environment